eclipse/microprofile-evolution-process/process.md

 ## Review process

-The review process for a particular proposal begins when a member of the core team accepts a pull request of a new or updated proposal into the [Microprofile repository](https://github.com/microprofile/evolution).
-That core team member becomes the *review manager* for the proposal.
-The proposal is assigned a proposal number (if it is a new proposal), then enters the review queue.
+The review process for a particular proposal begins with a pull request of a new or updated proposal into the [Microprofile repository](https://github.com/microprofile/evolution).
+The  core team and the wider community will review the proposal and comment on it.

-The review manager will work with the proposal authors to schedule the review.
-Reviews usually last a single week, but can run longer for particularly large or complex proposals.
+Reviews usually last one or two weeks, but can run longer for particularly large or complex proposals.

-When the scheduled review period arrives, the review manager will post the proposal to the [Microprofile mailing list](https://groups.google.com/forum/#!forum/microprofile) with the subject "[Review]" followed by the proposal title and update the list of active
+When a review is scheduled, the core team will post the proposal to the [Microprofile mailing list](https://groups.google.com/forum/#!forum/microprofile) with the subject "[Review]" followed by the proposal title and update the list of active